zcsofficial/furniture-webpage-design-working/README.md

  - using live server (http://127.0.0.1:5500/)
  - using xampp server (http://localhost/dashboard/)

-once you setup everything,you can start your first website.
+once you setup everything,you can start building your first website.

 #Happy Coding